How We Faked Flying

 Nothing works without a ton of smoke and what we called the “smoke wall.”
 All of it carefully designed to hide our flying mechanisms.

 Behind the scenes, we called them “cranes.”
-There were three of them, each designed with a custom counterweight — because every actor has a different weight, and we had to lift four of them during the show.
+There were three of them, each one designed with a custom counterweight - balanced for each one of the four actors that needed to take flight.

 These stunning shots were captured by the brilliant Ale Pinto: